mukulaggy/doc/doc.md

 ---

-### 🖱️ Double Click Navigation
+### 🖱️ 5.4.1 Double Click Navigation

 You can **double-click** any row in the feature table to automatically navigate to the corresponding location in the pipeline scan.

 📷 *Screenshot – Double Click to Navigate*
 ![Screenshot (21)](https://github.com/user-attachments/assets/ba81fc4c-9019-45ce-9f6d-523502f83810)

 ---

 ### 🎯 Feature Highlight and Detailed View

-1.when we double click on any page its navgation is shown on right side.
+1. When we double click on any page its navgation is shown on right side.
-2.When a row is **selected** (via single click or radio button), the corresponding feature is:
+2. When a row is **selected** (via single click or radio button), the corresponding feature is:
 - ✅ **Highlighted** on the pipeline scan (right pane) with a colored Yellow marker.
 - 📄 **Detailed information** is displayed below the table or scan area (depending on layout).